Arsh1333/dashboard/README.md

 ### 👤 User Management
 - Signup & Login with JWT Authentication
 - Protected routes (`/`, `/profile`) accessible only to logged-in users
 - Profile section with user info fetched from backend
+- - **Update Feature:** Users can edit and update their goals and task in profile section

 ### 🎯 Goals Management
 - Add new personal goals